 Sift the dry ingredients & prepare the egg whites

-Sift the almond flour and powdered sugar twice into a large bowl.
+the almond flour and powdered sugar twice into a large bowl (bowl #1).

-Heat the egg whites in the microwave in 5-7 second intervals, mixing after each, for about 30 seconds or until the egg whites are barely warm to the touch.
+Heat the 172g of egg whites in the microwave in 5-7 second intervals, mixing after each, for about 30 seconds or until the egg whites are barely warm to the touch.

-When the syrup is at about 240F, with a sturdy wooden spoon quickly mix the 90 g of egg whites and the sifted mixture until paste forms.
+When the sugar syrup is at about 240F, with a sturdy wooden spoon quickly mix the 82 g of egg whites and the sifted mixture from bowl #1 until a thick paste forms.

 Make the Italian Meringue

-When the syrup is at about 243F to 244F start to whip the egg whites and the sugar on medium speed, getting them ready for when the syrup reaches 248F and you can pour it into the fluffy egg whites.
+When the syrup is at about 243F to 244F start to whip the egg whites and the sugar (in bowl #2) on medium speed, getting them ready for when the syrup reaches 248F and you can pour it into the fluffy egg whites.

 When the egg whites are foamy and the syrup is at 248F degrees, increase the mixer speed to high and slowly pour the syrup into the egg whites between the whisk and the bowl.
 Continue whipping until the bowl is cool to the touch and the meringue has reached stiff peaks.